tylergneill/skrutable/manual.md

 # how to use

-The online web app at [skrutable.pythonanywhere.com](http://skrutable.pythonanywhere.com) will let you do both casual one-off tasks and also whole-file processing.
+The online web app at [skrutable.pythonanywhere.com](http://skrutable.pythonanywhere.com) provides easy access to both casual one-off and also whole-file processing.

 ![screenshot](img/web_app.png)